Docker Compose (OLake UI)

 email: &defaultEmail "your-email@example.com"

-To update OLake UI to the latest version, use the following command:
+To update OLake UI to the latest version, use the following commands based on your setup:

 curl -sSL https://raw.githubusercontent.com/datazip-inc/olake-ui/master/docker-compose.yml | docker compose -f - down && \